 - Determining how many congressional seats each state holds

-How is The Patterson Foundation supporting the 2020 Census?
+How did The Patterson Foundation support the 2020 Census?

-Through community outreach and continuing coverage from the Aspirations Journalism initiative, The Patterson Foundation is connecting partners and resources to educate the region and strengthen participation in the 2020 Census throughout Charlotte, DeSoto, Manatee, and Sarasota counties.
+Through community outreach and continuing coverage from the Aspirations Journalism initiative, The Patterson Foundation connected partners and resources to educate the region and strengthen participation in the 2020 Census throughout Charlotte, DeSoto, Manatee, and Sarasota counties.

 Where can I learn more about the 2020 Census?

 To learn more about the 2020 Census, visit 2020census.gov.

 Through the Census 2020 Education project, The Patterson Foundation worked to increase the public’s awareness of why being counted is critical and how to be counted.

 Through the Census 2020 Education project, The Patterson Foundation is working to increase the public’s awareness of why being counted is critical and how to be counted.